evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 ## Creating an Object

-Basic objects can be anything -- swords, flowers and non-player characters.
+Basic objects can be anything -- swords, flowers, and non-player characters.
 They are created using the `create` command:

     create box